peasy-lib/peasy-lib/packages/peasy-ui/README.md

     ${prop}             Bindning from model property to attribute or text
     ${|prop}            One-time bindning from model property to attribute or text

+    ${'value' = prop}   Bindning that renders value if model property is truthy
+    ${'value' ! prop}   Bindning that renders value if model property is not truthy

+    ${|'value' = prop}  One-time bindning that renders value if model property is truthy
+    ${|'value' ! prop}  One-time bindning that renders value if model property is not truthy

     ${event @=> method} Event bindning from element attribute to model method

     ${'value' ==> prop} Binding from element to model property, used to bind